DTA Associate: 90 Credits

 A minimum cumulative GPA of 2.0 is required to earn this degree.
 You must pass each individual class with a 1.0 or higher.
 A GPA of 2.0 or higher in each class is strongly recommended to maximize the transfer of all credits.

 Admission to a university computer science program is extremely competitive.
-You will need very high grades in your calculus, physics, and programming classes.
 Some universities also may have specific admission requirements, such as world language proficiency, standardized tests, recommendations, or interviews, in addition to the transfer degree.

 Students should contact their potential transfer institutions early regarding the following:

-- Specific course choices in each area of the agreement where options are listed.
+- Specific course choices in each area of the agreement where options are listed (humanities, social sciences);

-- The requirement for overall GPA, a higher GPA in a selected subset of courses or a specific minimum grade in one or more courses, such as math or English.
+- The requirement for overall GPA, a higher GPA in a selected subset of courses or a specific minimum grade in one or more courses, such as math, programming, or physics;

 Program Learning Outcomes: